Java Multithreading Tutorial

 - Saves time as too many operations are carried over at the same time causing work to get finished as if threads are not used the only one process will be handled by the processor.

-- Threads are independents though being sharing the same address space.
+- Threads are independent though sharing the same address space.

 - Thread Class